 CrimeSong: True Crime Stories From Southern Murder Ballads

-In CrimeSong, law professor and authentic storyteller Richard H. Underwood recreates in engaging and folksy prose the true facts behind twenty-four Southern murder ballads.
+In CrimeSong, law professor and authentic storyteller Richard H. Underwood recreates in engaging and folksy prose the historic true crimes that inspired twenty-four Southern murder ballads.
 All of these ballads were composed and eventually written down by simple folk, mostly unknown, who were preserving, in their homespun lyrics, actual, tragic events.
 As G. Malcolm Laws Jr. observed in his book Native American Balladry, “

 [M]urder is a subject of widespread interest.”
 Murder ballads are actually no more morbid or gruesome than news broadcasts or other forms of news reports—or, for that matter, many works of classical literature.